rizkyjayusman/go-account/README.md

 # Introduction
 go-account is my self-learning project to study how to achieve rest api using go gin framework

-# Introduction

-This repository contains about a deposit and loan management application in a village that nowhere. hehe.

 # Tech Stack

 I used these tech stack for create this project with: